-In the studio process, beginning with printing my photo silkscreens, I build each successive layer of pattern, texture, and color.
-I enhance the image by drawing, painting, printing and experimental mark-making.
-Each layer magnifies, overlaps, obscures or otherwise enhances the layers that came before.
+In the studio process, beginning with printing my photo silkscreens, I build each successive layer of pattern, texture and color.
+I enhance the image by drawing, painting, printing, and experimental mark-making.
+Merging the images from several perspectives gives a closer interpretation of my experiences.
+Memories of thoughts from particular locations evoke impressions accumulated in the layered images.
+Each layer magnifies,overlaps, obscures or otherwise enhances the layer that came before.

 Reimagining what I have observed, I reference the natural world with its organic and man-made structures.
 The resulting images suggest narratives of unfolding life cycles: birth, growth, death and renewal.
 These vistas, both rural and urban, are composites of landscapes producing a memoir of places in transition.